mtxpt/dcp-api/structured_api.md

 is another meta-product.
 They differ in their sets of **settlement rules**, **interest accrual rules**, **redemption policies** and **auto-renewal policies**.

-For example, when we initiate the "settle" action, input data are basically the same - `settlement time` and `settlement price`.
+For example, when we initiate the "settle" [action](#1610-check-settlement-per-order), input data are basically the same - `settlement price` and `settlement amount`.
 For Dual-Coin, the price is compared with a strike price to decide whether the underlying option is exercised; for Sharfin, the price is evaluated in the yield curve function to produce a yield rate.
 These two different settlement algorithms have to be linked to the "meta" layer, and retrieved by specifying the `mata_name`.

 It is recommended to have a clear understanding of both the common logic and the individual requirements of the above financial products in terms of their financial properties,